Halloween costumes are probably on your kids’ minds right now! Check out these Cub Scout inspired Halloween costumes for some fun alternatives!

 Some very creative folks came up with easy make at home fisherman Halloween costumes.
 Here are a few that I love.

-I love the costume in it too, but it’s a bit beyond my crafting abilities!
-A cardboard box and red and white duct tape is more my speed.
-HA!
 I would use the popcorn kernels made from the foam with the cardboard box version shown here.

 Pinewood Derby Car Costume